-The Department of Neurology is part of NewYork-Presbyterian/Weill Cornell Medical Center, one of the world's leading academic medical centers.
+The Department of Neurology is part of NewYork-Presbyterian and Weill Cornell Medicine, one of the world's leading academic medical institutions.
 The Department has been led by some of the most notable figures in academic neurology of the 20th century, including R. Foster Kennedy, Harold Wolff, and Fred Plum.
 Today we are consistently ranked among the nation's best providers of neurology care.

 Medical students, residents, and fellows benefit from highly regarded educational programs that prepare them for a career in neurology, with subspecialty training available.
 The Department has a remarkable record of training leaders in academic neurology.
-Twenty-five current and former Chairs of Neurology in the United States trained at Weill Cornell Medical College.
+More than two dozen current and former Chairs of Neurology in the United States trained at Weill Cornell Medical College.

 Welcome from the Chair

-In the Department of Neurology at NewYork-Presbyterian Hospital/Weill Cornell Medical Center, we put patients first.
+In the Department of Neurology at NewYork-Presbyterian and Weill Cornell Medicine, we put patients first.
 That might sound like it should be a given, but in the fast-paced world of health care today, it is truly something special.
-It starts from the moment you call us, when your inquiry is addressed by one of our knowledgeable staff members -- not an answering service.
+It starts from the moment you call us, when your inquiry is addressed by one of our knowledgeable staff members — not an answering service.

-NewYork-Presbyterian/Weill Cornell is known around the world as one of the leading academic medical centers, and is consistently ranked among the nation's best providers of neurology care.
-What you'll also find when you visit us is that we provide that care in a compassionate, personal setting -- one where our attending physicians see patients and perform examinations themselves.
+NewYork-Presbyterian and Weill Cornell Medicine are known around the world as one of the leading academic medical institutions, and are consistently ranked among the nation's best providers of neurology care.
+What you'll find when you visit us is that we provide that care in a compassionate, personal setting —one where our attending physicians see patients and perform examinations themselves.
 We take the time needed to listen carefully to each patient's concerns and to conduct a thorough assessment of the patient's health, taking the whole person into account.
 We understand how important this is, because making an accurate diagnosis of a patient's condition is the first and most vital step in providing effective care.

 We understand that neurological disorders affect not just the patient, but his or her family as well, especially when the disorder is chronic.
 So we offer supportive services, in addition to medical care, to help families navigate life with a loved one who has a neurological condition.

-I invite you to visit the pages of our Web site to see what we have to offer.
+I invite you to explore this site to see what we have to offer.
 We welcome you to visit us to learn what we can do for you.

 Matthew E. Fink, MD